-- d.
+- spectrometry (GC/MS) technique that identifies at least three (3) ions.
+In order to be considered "positive" for reporting by the laboratory to the City, both samples must be tested separately in separate batches and must also show positive results on the GC/MS confirmatory test. - d.
 In the event of a positive drug or alcohol test, the testing laboratory will perform an automatic confirmation test on the original specimen at no cost to the Covered Employee.
 In addition, the testing laboratory shall preserve a sufficient specimen to permit an independent re-testing at the Covered Employee's request and expense.
 The same, or any other, approved laboratory may conduct re-tests.
-The laboratory shall endeavor to notify the designated MRO of positive drug, alcohol, or adulterant tests results within five (5) working days after receipt of the specimen. - III.
-Medical Review Officer (MRO) - a.
+The laboratory shall endeavor to notify the designated MRO of positive drug, alcohol, or adulterant tests results within five (5) working days after receipt of the specimen.

+III.
+Medical Review Officer (MRO)

+- a.
 All positive drug, or Substituted, Adulterated or positive-Diluted Specimen, or Invalid as defined herein will be reported to a Medical Review Officer (MRO).
 The MRO shall review the test results and any disclosure made by the Covered Employee and shall attempt to interview the individual to determine if there is any physiological or medical reason why the result should not be deemed positive.
 If no extenuating reasons exist, the MRO shall designate the test positive. - b.
-When the laboratory reports a confirmed positive, Adulterated, Substituted, positive Diluted, or Invalid test, it is the responsibility of the MRO to: (a) make good faith efforts to contact the employee and inform him or her of the positive, Adulterated, Substituted, positive Diluted, or Invalid test result, (b) afford the employee an opportunity to discuss the test results with the MRO; (c) review the employee's medical history, including any medical records and biomedical information provided by the Covered Employee, or his treating physician, to the MRO; and (d) determine whether there is a legitimate medical explanation for the result, including legally prescribed medication.
+When the laboratory reports a confirmed positive, Adulterated, Substituted, positive Diluted, or Invalid test, it is the responsibility of the MRO to: (a) make good faith efforts to contact the employee and inform the employee of the positive, Adulterated, Substituted, positive Diluted, or Invalid test result, (b) afford the employee an opportunity to discuss the test results with the MRO; (c) review the employee's medical history, including any medical records and biomedical information provided by the Covered Employee, or the employee's treating physician, to the MRO; and (d) determine whether there is a legitimate medical explanation for the result, including legally prescribed medication.
 Employees shall identify all prescribed medication(s) that they have taken.
 If the Covered Employee fails to respond to the MRO within three (3) days, the MRO may deem the Covered Employee's results as a "positive result." - c.
 The MRO has the authority to verify a positive or Refusal To Test without interviewing the employee in cases including but not limited to: (a) the employee refused to discuss the test result; or (b) the City directed the employee to contact the MRO, and the employee did not make contact with the MRO within seventy-two (72) hours.
 In all cases, previously planned leaves may extend this time.
 The parties understand that the MRO's review of the test results will normally take no more than three (3) to five (5) days from the time the Employee is tested. - d.
 If the testing procedures confirm a positive result, as described above, the Covered Employee and the Substance Abuse Prevention Coordinator for the City and departmental HR staff or designee will be notified of the results in writing by the MRO, including the specific quantities.
 The results of a positive drug test shall not be released until the results are confirmed by the MRO.